Basic Project Information

 Project Description

-The Kaczynski property has been a high priority target for conservation since 1972.
-This acquisition increases the protected portion of the Farm River estuary by more than 10%, and preserves the viewscape from the Beacon Hill preserve and Shoreline Trolley Museum rail line.
 This site is located within the New Haven Harbor Atlantic Coast Joint Venture Waterfowl Focus Area.
 Goals for this Focus Area include acquisition of the roughly 500 acres of privately held tidal wetlands.
 This parcel and the associated estuarine habitats in Branford Harbor contain the largest concentrations of wintering American wigeon (Anas americana) in Connecticut and also hold regionally significant numbers of wintering canvasback (Aythya valisineria), scoter (Melanitta sp), and Atlantic brant (Branta bernicla hrota).
 Maintaining the property in its current undeveloped state will also protect the water quality in the Farm River, which supports an important anadromous fish run (alewife, blue-back herring, sea-run brown trout, and sea lamprey).

 Restoration Technique